Dazjanae/speakeasyapi/README.md

 # speakeasyapi

-This project is currently in the works
+This project is currently in the works.
+It will populate speak easies to visit in your city of choice.

-Please excuse our dust